Questions?

 The implementing procedures for these items are set forth in the Clery Act Procedures.

-Each Campus Security Authority (CSA) plays a critical role in the university’s Clery Act compliance program.
-As detailed in the Clery Act Procedures, each CSA
+Each CSA plays a critical role in the university’s Clery Act compliance program.
+As detailed in the Clery Act Procedures, each CSA timely relays

-• timely relays all reports of Clery Act Crimes that might pose a threat to students or employees to a TWEN CSA (unless the CSA is a TWEN CSA);
+• all reports of a Clery Act Crime that might pose a threat to a student or employee to a TWEN CSA (unless the CSA is a TWEN CSA);

-• timely relays all reports of situations that might involve an immediate threat to the health or safety of students or staff occurring on the campus to a TWEN CSA (unless the CSA is a TWEN CSA); and
+• all reports of a situation that might involve an immediate threat to the health or safety of a student or employee occurring on the campus to a TWEN CSA (unless the CSA is a TWEN CSA);

-• relays all reports of Clery Act Crimes that may have occurred within BYU’s Clery Act Geography to the Integrity & Compliance Office for inclusion in the university’s annual crime statistics.
+• all reports of a Clery Act Crime that may have occurred within BYU’s Clery Act Geography to the Integrity and Compliance Office for inclusion in the university’s annual crime statistics.

 The Integrity and Compliance Office identifies and trains CSAs to facilitate CSA compliance with federal requirements.
 For more information about BYU CSA responsibilities, see csa.byu.edu.